Deriving Neural Scaling Laws from the statistics of natural language: Acknowledgements

 \section{Acknowledgements}

 The work of FC was supported by the European Union’s Horizon Europe program under the Marie Skłodowska-Curie grant agreement No. 101154584.
 SG thanks a Schmidt Sciences Polymath Award for support.
-All authors thank the Simons Collaboration on the Physics of Learning and Neural Computation for support.
+This work was supported by the Simons Foundation through the Simons Collaboration on the Physics of Learning and Neural Computation (Award ID: SFI-MPS-POL00012574-05), PIs Ganguli and Wyart.